-The outdoor enthusiast can hunt, fish and canoe at Hodges Village Dam.
-However, hunting is allowed only on the west side of the French River; no hunting is permitted anywhere on the east side of the river at the Hodges Village Dam project.
-The French River is accessible for canoeing at Greenbrier Park and just downstream of Hodges Village Dam at Augutteback Pond.
-All local and state laws apply.
+The outdoor enthusiast can hunt, fish and boat at Hodges Village Dam.
+Hunting is allowed only on the west side of the French River.
+All federal, state, and local laws apply.